-Content Channel Items
+Content Items

-Once you have your channels set up, it's time to bring it all together and add some content.
-This is done by adding Content Channel Items to your Content Channel.
-If your channel is a blog, then the channel item would be a single blog post.
-You can add items in one of two ways:
+Once you have your channels defined, it's time to add content.
+You can do this in one of two ways:

-- 1. You can enter content right on the Admin Tools > CMS Configuration > Content Channels Screen under the channel details by adding a row.
+- 1. You can enter content right on the Admin Tools > CMS Configuration > Content Channels Screen under the channel details.
 This is more of an administrative screen. - 2.
 Specific content entry pages can be found under Tools > Content.
-These are the pages that your staff can use to enter content, and your communications team will use to approve and manage entries.
+These are the pages that your staff will use to enter content, and your communications team will use to approve and manage entries.
 These screens are covered in the Communicating with Rock manual in detail.